 Breakfast for CKD Stage 3

 In this article, we’ll explore what options are available for people living with chronic kidney disease when it comes to breakfast time.
-We'll take a look at the chronic kidney disease diet food list and from there, you'll be able to know what you can eat for breakfast, lunch, and dinner with CKD!
+We'll take a look at the chronic kidney disease diet food list and from there, you'll be able to know what you can eat for breakfast with CKD!

 We’re all familiar with the importance of eating a kidney friendly diet that is balanced for those people with kidney disease who are still working to lower their protein intake and improve their stage of kidney disease.
 Knowing the renal diet restrictions by stage of CKD can be life changing!